Resolving the Marcus-Rehm-Weller Paradox in Electron Transfer

-where $\dot{q}=\partial q/\partial t$ is related to the temperature and $\Delta F=(\partial E_\text{A}/\partial q-\partial E_\text{D}/\partial q)|_{q=q^*}.$ Indeed, the latter can easily be evaluated from $E_\text{D}(q)$ and $E_\text{A}(q)$ given in Eq. (\ref{matrix}) by substituting in the coordinate of the diabatic crossing $q^*=\frac{1}{2}(1+\Delta G^\circ/\lambda),$ a standard result in Marcus theory.
+where $\dot{q}=\partial q/\partial t$ is drawn for a temperature-dependent Boltzman distribution and $\Delta F=(\partial E_\text{A}/\partial q-\partial E_\text{D}/\partial q)|_{q=q^*}.$ Indeed, the latter can easily be evaluated from $E_\text{D}(q)$ and $E_\text{A}(q)$ given in Eq. (\ref{matrix}) by substituting in the coordinate of the diabatic crossing $q^*=\frac{1}{2}(1+\Delta E/\lambda),$ a standard result in Marcus theory.
 Interestingly, we obtain which shows how the probability of decays exponentially with the second order mixing parameter $V^2/\lambda,$ the same parameter which was found in Ref. \cite{Ethan_lambda_eff} to be an important omission in standard Marcus theory.
-That is, The reaction rate in the adiabatic inverted region (iii) will therefore be where $\nu$ is the classical attempt frequency.
+That is, The standard reaction rate in the adiabatic inverted region (iii) would therefore be approximated by where $\nu$ is the classical attempt frequency.
 The adiabatic limit implies $\alpha V^2/\lambda\gg1$, and so $k_\text{ET}\rightarrow0$ regardless of the value of the Marcus activation factor.
-These results suggest that in this limit, quantum mechanical tunneling mechanism or radiationless decay processes may dominate the rate, and these are often expected to be comparatively small \cite{Englman01021970}.
-A further implication of these results to liquid systems is that the coupling often depends on the distance between donor and acceptor---so if a reaction is suppressed due to high coupling at small distances, it may be more likely to occur at farther distances.

-The framework presented here highlights the importance of continuing to question the standard interpretation of the Marcus inverted region \cite{Miller_inverted,Bazant_thermo}.
-As Marcus recalled in his Nobel lecture, experimental evidence for the inverted-region behavior was not obtained until \textit{"almost 25 years after it was predicted"} but in that interim \textit{"experimentally in some reactions 100\% formation of an electronically excited state of a reaction product has been observed"} \cite{Marcus1992Nobel}.
-The possibility that the general difficulty observing the Marcus inverted region could be due to the adiabaticity of many reactions should be considered, whether results corresponding to the classically forbidden region or the region of extended barrierless transition ($-\lambda <\Delta G^\circ <-\lambda_\text{eff}$) might explain a given experiment.
-Tunable Hamiltonian model systems, where both the driving force and electronic coupling can be systematically varied, may provide a route toward direct experimental testing of these predictions \cite{Strong_Coupling_Holstein_PRL,Marcus_Organic_Semiconductor,Experimental_Holstein_1,Experimental_Holstein_2,Marcus_Organic_Semiconductor}.
+This simple analysis supports our claim that in region (iii), the reaction may occur via an entirely alternative mechanism, likely orders of magnitude slower than the Marcus mechanism.